The 10 Best Puzzle Feeders for Dogs (Recommended by a Vet)

 2. What type of food it takes

 Some food puzzles for dogs take wet food, but most take dry food.
 Some can take both.
 Some only really work with specially-designed treats or some sort of paste/spray option.
-You should choose a type of puzzle feeder that can take most of your dog’s normal ration.
+You should choose a type of puzzle feeder toy that can take most of your dog’s normal ration.
 Avoid ones that only take treats if you can, as they’re more likely to lead to over-feeding.

 3. Whether it suits your dog’s play style

-This one isn’t essential, but in my opinion it’s worth considering when you’re picking a good food puzzle toy for your faithful family member.
+This one isn’t essential, but in my opinion it’s worth considering when you’re picking the best food puzzle toy for your faithful family member.
 Some dogs like chasing (we’re looking at you, Collies!) while others like sniffing (Terriers, that’s you!).
 Some dogs are highly intelligent and enjoy the thinking part of a food puzzle (Collies again) while others are thinking more about the reward (Labradors haha!).
 If your dog has a particular play style, consider this when choosing the best food puzzle for them.

 4. Whether it suits your dog’s breed